veniamin-ilmer/math/bijective_economy.md

 Bijective 2 | 3.3 | 7.6 | 11.4 | 20.9 | 0.9457
 Bijective 3 | 4.5 | 8.2 | ... | ... | ...

-As you can see, Bijective 2 has a better radix economy than Bijective 3, so implementing this in digital electronics will be easier using the existing base 2 system.
+As you can see, Bijective 2 has a better radix economy than even ordinary base *e*.

-## Electronic Storage Challenge
+## Computer Storage Issue

-### Background

-Although it feel like we just magically got an extra set of information using bijective base 2, there is one crutial piece of information that requires extra memory: The number's digit size.
+Although it feels like we just magically got an extra set of information using bijective base 2, there is one crutial piece of information that requires extra memory: The number's digit size.

-Let me explain:

 Let's say you want to store the number 1 as a byte in memory.